google/comprehensive-rust/src/control-flow/while-let-expressions.md

-# `while let` expressions
+# `while let` loops

-Like with `if`, there is a `while let` variant which repeatedly tests a value against a pattern:
+Like with `if let`, there is a [`while let`](https://doc.rust-lang.org/reference/expressions/loop-expr.html#predicate-pattern-loops) variant which repeatedly tests a value against a pattern:

 ```rust,editable
 fn main() {